 - The springs have a very strong sulfur smell.
 Don’t be alarmed!
 But you will probably want to take off any jewelry that may change colors due to the elements.

 - Pack light!
 This is a free facility and there is nowhere really to put any of your belongings.
 Limit valuable items!
 See below for what to bring to the hot springs.

-- Pack a few extra towels in the car to put on the floor of your trunk and on your car seats.
+- Pack a few extra towels in the car to put on the floor of your trunk and your car seats.
 This way the rental doesn’t end up smelling like sulfur.

 - Pack a dry set of clothes in the car to change into.
-That way you don’t have to ride back to your hotel or to Florence/Rome in a damp swimsuit that smells like sulfur.
+That way you don’t have to ride back to your hotel or Florence/Rome in a damp swimsuit that smells like sulfur.

 - Think of the pools like different filtering levels.
 The ones at the top are rush and flow, and the ones at the bottom are more stagnant.

 - The pools at the bottom may have a few little red worms that are harmless.
 They can kind of freak you out if you are unfamiliar with them.
-They are totally normal and only live in hot springs.
+They are normal and only live in hot springs.
 Supposing any remain on you when you get out, they will soon die out of the water.

 - If you’re going during high season parking can be a real problem, so be prepared for the struggle!
 If you are staying at a nearby hotel, it will be best to walk.

 - Since this is a free spring, it can get crowded!
 Don’t let this deter you though!
 Try and visit during off times and see what works best for you!

 - Tevas or some other flip flops or sandals to wear at least to and from the car.
 I Love my Tevas because I can wear them into the water without any fear of losing them or them being destroyed.
 Save your feet, invest in Tevas.